tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-can-t-depend-on-sp_depends-try-using-sp_.md

 Object does not reference any object, and no objects reference it.

-Nope, no such luck, that didn&#8217;t do anything
+Nope, no such luck, that didn't do anything

 Now execute the sp_refreshsqlmodule proc